michaelfraser/cromwell/README.md

-bash                           Create a bash session in the webserver container database                       Create a bash session in the database container logs-web                       Display webserver logs
+bash                           Create a bash session in the webserver container database                       Create a bash session in the database container logs-web                       Display webserver logs test-integration               Run integration tests from the host machine
 ```

 ## Run development environment